SeanHollen/petri_cells_js/readme/DRAFT.md

 What we quickly noticed, with the default settings (a small grid, no noise), that there are basically 2 types of life which come to dominate.

-**Firstly**, some life comes about almost immediately in the chaotic conditions under which the board in initialized, yielding some interesting patterns.
+**Firstly**, some life comes about almost immediately in the chaotic conditions under which the board is initialized, yielding some interesting patterns.

 [insert gif of life taking over very early] - OK